• Skip to primary navigation

 Another way to share the load is to let others take the role of leading now and then.
 Choose a few people to lead the group every so often.
 It will let you have a break when needed, and it is good training for those who might want to start their own small group.
 This can also be good if your group is getting too big and you need to create another small group with a new small group leader.
 Being able to see others lead can help you know who would be a good leader of their own group.

-Encouraging others in your small group to get involved gives them a chance to use their s
+Encouraging others in your small group to get involved gives them a chance to use their spiritual gifts.
+Share the load with others and members of your small group will feel a closer connection to the group.

 Ask for Help From Your Leaders